 London was once known as the "Big Smoke."
-Back in the 19th century at the height of the Industrial Revolution, the area was usually covered in thick, gray smog due to the massive coal burning at that time.
+Back in the 19th century at the height of the Industrial Revolution, the area was usually covered in thick, grey smog due to the massive coal-burning at that time.
 The same nickname was given to "The Great Smog of 1952" which happened during December of that year and brought the entire city to a standstill for five days.

 If you're moving from a tropical country, it's likely that the UK's climate might be a shock to your sunshine-powered system, especially during the winter season.
 Generally, those who live in London experience its temperate climate with cool to warm summers, and freezing winters without the requisite snow.
 Summer can bring temperatures soaring up to 38 degrees Celsius, especially in the city, and more recent changes in the world's climate have also brought severe storms and hurricanes.
 Make sure to have a brolly (umbrella) on hand!

 While the actual City of London only measures about a square mile – 1.12 square miles or about 2.90 square kilometres – Greater London geographically is much bigger and is divided into 32 boroughs or local government districts.
 For more information about London's boroughs as well as a directory of services they offer, check out the London Council website at https://www.londoncouncils.gov.uk/.